Engine Abstraction

 lifecycle.
 Each engine encapsulates a single concern—AI, combat, analytics,

-UI overlay, etc.—and relies on an EngineManager
+UI overlay, etc.—and relies on an EngineManager (which in turn derives from

 the generic manager base) to orchestrate start‑up, hot‑reload, and shut‑down.